Get CMP Credit

-For newcomers and seasoned planners alike, taking the initiative to enhance your skills can serve as stepping stones to career advancement, a new job or a higher salary.
-In fact, planners who hold one of the leading industry certifications earn, on average, $12,000 more than their uncertified counterparts, reveals M&C's 2020 Salary Survey, which begins on page 12 of this issue.
+For newcomers and seasoned planners alike, taking the initiative to enhance your skills can serve as a stepping stone to career advancement, a new job or a higher salary.
+In fact, planners who hold one of the leading industry certifications earn, on average, $12,000 more than their uncertified counterparts, reveals M&C's 2020 Salary Survey.
+Now that gatherings are coming back (Northstar's latest PULSE Survey shows 82 percent of event professionals polled expect to hold an in-person meeting this year), competition for industry jobs is going to be fierce and evidence that you've completed a course can give you an edge.

 "There is often little time for professionals in our industry to take a deep dive into future-proofing their careers," says Nancy Snowden, manager of curriculum and instructional design at Meeting Professionals International, which administers the Certificate in Meeting Management.
-"As we move to a lifestyle of staying, working and living from home, educational offerings like the CMM provide the chance to tap into your professional development goals, connect with like-minded professionals and engage with world-class educators."
+"Educational offerings like the CMM provide the chance to tap into your professional development goals, connect with like-minded professionals and engage with world-class educators."

 Coming out on the other side of today's restricted environment with a certification is a smart way to demonstrate your value to employers or clients, adds Snowden.